ColbyH99/WebProgrammingPortfolio/README.md

 Asg #7: In assignment 7 we created a carousel formatting of several images, meaning you click right or left to cycle through the provided images.

+Asg #8: Our first assignment utilizing JavaScript.
+Validates whether name, phone and email addresses exist.
+Also does basic regex checks against the phone and email.

+Asg #9: An implementation of a datatable via jQuery that displays different showings of movies around Austin.

+Asg #10: In this assignment, we first make the user login on one webpage, then they can select a song that they want to purchase on another and check out on the final webpage.
+Here, we learned about sessions to keep track of whether the user is already logged in or not.

+Asg #11: Essentially the same assignment as asg #10, except we used SQL queries to ensure the user enters the correct username and password and also retrieve the songs from a mySQL database.

+Asg #12: We utilized the google apis to display a pin on google maps of a location of our choice.

+Asg #13: